Image about how to make bread at home on Biancolievito

 Making Bread at home is fun and a source of great satisfaction.
-Although the recipe is quite simple and requires few ingredients, the final result is not the one we hoped.
+Although the recipe is simple and requires few ingredients, the final result is not what we hoped.

 Let’s see how to make bread at home!